 How Paribus Works

-Not to mention, you instantly save money on this fee by referring friends to join.
-Of course, there are terms and conditions to this, so make sure you review those.
+Of course, there are terms and conditions to this, so make sure you review those before signing up.

 What You Need to Know

 To sign up, you simply choose the email provider for which you have or will have shopping receipts sent to.
 If you currently do not link your email to online shopping accounts, you will want to in order for this app to work.
-You’ll also need to attach a credit or debit card that you use for purchases so that they can pay you (and take their cut).
+You’ll also need to attach a credit or debit card that you use for purchases so that they can pay you.
 In addition, you have the option to also link your Amazon account for tracking.
-It’s important to keep in mind, though, that Paribus only works with certain stores, 30 big name brands to date to be exact.
+It’s important to keep in mind, though, that Paribus only works with certain stores.

 Some people may not feel comfortable giving access to email and credit card information to an app, but Paribus assures users through the press kit that their systems are secure with an SSL bank-grade encryption.